Fsu0413/QtCompile/content/Miscellaneous/Histories.en.md

   "weight": 4
 }

+## {{% date 2024 4 19 %}}
+Update Qt 6.2.8.
+Rebuild versions built by llvm-mingw 18 series toolchain, using llvm-mingw 18.1.4.

+Remove "Qt 6 support platforms" section from notes since there is nothing we are planning for Qt 6 build right now.
+Initial version of Qt 6.0 has released for more than 3 years, and all targets planned for build has achieved.
+This section have no future use.

 ## {{% date 2024 4 17 %}}
 Add builds of Qt 6.5 and 6.7, using VS2019.
 Rebuild Qt 5.15 / 6.5 / 6.7 using updated VS2017 15.9.61 / VS2019 16.11.35 / VS2022 17.9.6. (except for static builds)